ApostolisPat/30-FrontEnd-Small-Projects/README.md

 <details>
   <summary>TODO</summary>
-    1: Gifs/Image for description on Readme.
+    1: Gifs/Image for description on Readme.<br>
     2: Update New Year Countdown for every year.
 </details>